Twisted equivariant quasi-elliptic cohomology and M-brane charge: Introduction

+Let $G$ be a finite group acting on a space $X$.
+The twisting that we use to construct twisted quasi-elliptic cohomology $QEll^{\alpha + \ast}(-)$ corresponds to an element $\alpha \in H^3(BG; U(1))$.
+Motivated by the relation between elliptic cohomology and loop groupoid, we construct $QEll^{\alpha + \ast}(-)$ in Section \ref{twistedqell} as the orbifold K-theory of a twisted version of the loop groupoid $\Lambda(X/\!\!/ G)$, which embodies both the loop rotation and the central extension classified by the 2-cocycle obtained from the loop transgression of the twist $\alpha$.
+We prove that $QEll^{\alpha + \ast}(-)$ has many parallels with twisted equivariant $K$-theory, including the existence of K\"{u}nneth maps, induction maps, change-of-group isomorphisms and Chern characters.
+It has the relation with the twisted equivariant Tate K-theory $K^{\alpha + \ast}_{Tate}(-/\!\!/G)$ defined in \cite{dove2019} as below.

-The first author gave a loop space construction via bibundles of quasi-elliptic cohomology in \cite[Section 2]{Huansurvey}.
-More explicitly, quasi-elliptic cohomology is the orbifold K-theory of a subgroupoid of the category of bibundles from $S^1/\!\!/\ast$ to $X/\!\!/G$ consisting of constant loops.
-In Section \ref{twistedloopspace}, we construct the twisted version of this loop space via bibundles.
-The twisted loops are principal $\mathbb{T}-$bundles over bibundles from $S^1/\!\!/\ast$ to $X/\!\!/G$.
-A subgroupoid of it consisting of constant loops provides as a loop space model for twisted quasi-elliptic cohomology, thus, for twisted equivariant Tate K-theory as well.
+The author gives a loop space construction of quasi-elliptic cohomology via bibundles in \cite[Section 2]{huan2018}.
+We recall the model $Loop(X/\!\!/G)$ in Section \ref{qellloop}, which is constructed from the category of bibundles from $S^1/\!\!/\ast$ to $X/\!\!/G$ enriched by the rotation of loops.
+In Section \ref{twistedloopspace}, we construct a groupoid $Loop^{twist}(X/\!\!/ G)$ of twisted equivariant loops.
+A subgroupoid of it consisting of constant loops in $Loop^{twist}(X/\!\!/ G)$ provides a loop space model for twisted quasi-elliptic cohomology, thus, for twisted equivariant Tate K-theory as well.

-In Section \ref{twistedchernchar} we connect twisted quasi-elliptic cohomology with twisted equivariant elliptic cohomology theory via a twisted Chern character map.
-When the twist is trivial, it specialized to the untwisted Chern character map.

-We have a series of projects applying the Chern character maps in the paper.
-In \cite{HuanPower} the first author constructed an "elliptic" power operation for quasi-elliptic cohomology.
-Via the Chern character map, we will induce a power operation for Devoto's equivariant elliptic cohomology and compare it with the power operation in \cite{DanPower}.
-Moreover, we will construct the twisted version of the elliptic power operation of quasi-elliptic cohomology.
-With the twisted Chern Character map, we expect to construct a power operation of the twisted equivariant elliptic cohomology.

-In addition, as shown in \cite{Dan}, chromatic height 2 phenomena in the sense of \cite{HKR} on twisted equivariant elliptic cohomology is discussed, which suggests a deeper connection between physics and elliptic cohomology.
-We are curious whether there is a Hopkins-Kuhn-Ravenel character theory on quasi-elliptic cohomology, which is expected to be related to the character theory on twisted equivariant elliptic cohomology theory via the Chern character map.